sfcc-unofficial/docs/terms-of-use.md

 ## Recruiting and Job Opportunities

 You agree that no professional recruiting shall be performed within the community.
-Professional recruiting shall be considered as behaviors typically performed by a recruitng profession including, but not limited to:
+Professional recruiting shall be considered as behaviors typically performed by a recruiting profession including, but not limited to:

 * Soliciting applicants for a job that you have been professionally engaged to locate applicants
 * Soliciting applicants directly via Direct Messaging